Self-pity in its early stages is as snug as a feather mattress. Only when it hardens does it become uncomfortable.

 Today I will stay free of self-pity so I can receive God's strength.

-In God's Care by Karen Casey
+from the book In God's Care by Karen Casey

 No comments: